Steps to Complete the Doctoral Writing Assessment

 Step 2: Write and submit your assessment essay

 - This is the only assignment in the DRWA Doctoral Writing Assessment classroom

 This essay is due by Day 7 (Sunday) of Week 2 at 11:59 pm MST (please adjust for your time zone).

 Step 3: Receive your essay score from the Writing Assessment team

-Essays are scored by a team of anonymous writing assessors from the Center for Academic Excellence.
+Essays are scored by a team of anonymous writing assessors from the Office of Academic Support.